Índice

 Nutrition plays a dual role in preventing rotten teeth by both limiting the fuel available to decay-causing bacteria and providing nutrients that support tooth strength and repair.
 Understanding how different foods and nutrients affect your oral health enables you to make dietary choices that actively support decay prevention and promote overall oral wellness.

 Dairy products provide calcium and phosphorus essential for tooth structure.
 Cheese stimulates saliva production and helps neutralize acids.
 Fibrous fruits and vegetables clean teeth naturally through mechanical action while stimulating saliva production that helps wash away harmful particles.
+Gently flush out plaque and debris from braces, implants, and tight spaces.
+Know more about using a water flosser.

 Water helps rinse away food particles and bacteria while diluting acids produced by harmful microorganisms in your mouth.
 Staying well-hydrated supports optimal saliva production, crucial for maintaining pH balance needed to prevent rotten teeth effectively through natural cleansing mechanisms.